Yankees vs. Mets Player Props Betting Odds

-Player props can be found for Francisco Lindor and Gleyber Torres, among others, when the New York Mets visit the New York Yankees at Yankee Stadium on Tuesday at 7:05 PM ET.
+Those looking to place a player prop wager can find odds for Gleyber Torres, Francisco Lindor and others in the New York Yankees-New York Mets matchup at Yankee Stadium on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!